ArkEcosystemArchive/docs-legacy/docs/exchanges/json-rpc-quick.md

 This request should have a `params` object with a single key: the `id` key returned by `transactions.create`.

-Using the returned ID, our second request body looks like this:
+With the returned ID, our second request body looks like this:

 :::: tabs